What personal information do we collect from the people that visit our blog or website?

 We use Google Analytics for tracking purposes.
 Its features allow us to track the users’ approximate location traffic on our website, as well as what software and devices the users are using.

-We also may use software to analyze users’ behavior on our website.
-This software does not collect data about your IP addresses.
+We also may use software to analyze users’

-How do third party apps and plugins work?
+How do third-party apps and plugins work?

-Some third party applications and services that work with us may ask for permission to access your information.
+Some third-party applications and services that work with us may ask for permission to access your information.
 Those applications will provide you with a notice and request your consent in order to obtain such access or information.
 Please consider your selection of such applications and services, and your permissions, carefully.

 Some third parties’ embedded content or plugins on our website, such as Facebook “Like” buttons, may allow their operators to learn that you have visited the website, and they may combine this knowledge with other data they have collected about your visits to other websites or online services that can identify you.